-The Committee typically meets 6 times per year, every two to three months and has a monthly update call.
+The Committee typically meets every two to three months and has a monthly update call.
 The duration of each meeting was typically between 1 and 2 hours.
 No external consultants advised the Audit Committee.
 Customarily, the CFO, the chair of the Board and the CEO participated in an advisory capacity.
 The external auditors participated at two meetings.